-It enriches our knowledge of Macedon Range’s unique and special historical values covering topics like how the environment has driven particular types of industries in specific locations, encouraging groups of people to work or settle here over the last two centuries.
+It enriches our knowledge of Macedon Ranges' unique and special historical values, covering topics like how the environment has driven particular types of industries in specific locations, or how groups of people have been encouraged to work or settle here over the last two centuries.

-A Thematic Environmental History is a tool used for heritage protection (Heritage Overlays) under the Planning and Environment Act, though it will establish the context of Aboriginal and natural heritage values of the Macedon Ranges.
+A TEH is a tool used for heritage protection (Heritage Overlays) under the Planning and Environment Act, though it will establish the context of Aboriginal and natural heritage values of the Macedon Ranges.
 It will assist with prioritising the heritage protection work in the future, so that the focus is directed to those areas where there may be only little or no representation – ‘gaps’ – in the Macedon Ranges Planning Scheme, rather than to areas that are already adequately represented.

 A TEH is not a standard history, written chronologically.
 It is a concise report that works to a framework of nine themes drawn from the Victoria’s Framework of Historical Themes.
 Find out more about how Thematic Environment Histories work